pdeloulay/quakemeup/README.md

 - Added world map background with earthquake pulse animation
 - Integrated Tailwind CSS for styling

-## Development

-### Prerequisites
-- Go 1.16 or higher
-- Modern web browser with geolocation support
-- USGS Earthquake API

-### Running the Application
-1. Clone the repository
-2. Run `go run main.go`
-3. Visit `http://localhost:8080` in your browser

-### API Endpoints
-- `GET /` - Main landing page
-- `POST /api/location` - Store user location and preferences
-  - Request body:
-    ```json
-    {
-      "latitude": float64,
-      "longitude": float64,
-      "radius": int,
-      "enableAlerts": bool,
-      "enablePush": bool
-    }
-    ```

-## Security Considerations
-- User locations are stored in memory (in production, use a proper database)
-- Geolocation data is only used for alert purposes
-- Push notifications require explicit user permission
-- All sensitive operations are protected with mutex locks

-## Mobile Support
-The application is fully responsive and optimized for mobile devices.
-Key features include:
-- Touch-friendly navigation
-- Responsive layouts
-- Optimized performance
-- Mobile-first design approach
-- Geolocation support
-- Push notifications

-## Contributing
-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.